OpenModelica/OpenModelica/doc/UsersGuide/source/porting.rst

 Access to conditional components
 -------
 According to `Section 4.4.5 <https://specification.modelica.org/maint/3.5/class-predefined-types-and-declarations.html#conditional-component-declaration>`_
-of the language specification, "A component declared with a condition- attribute can only be modified and/or used in connections".
+of the language specification, "A component declared with a condition-attribute can only be modified and/or used in connections".
 Thus, the following patterns are legal

 .. code-block:: modelica

+model M
   Real y "Variable set by parameter or conditional input connector";
   parameter Boolean activateInput "Activate conditional input connector";
   parameter Boolean activatePin "Activate conditional pin connector";